-Tips to handle holiday stress
+Tips for managing holiday stress

-But don’t worry, this doesn’t have to be a stressful time just because it’s been in the past.
-Put some of these holiday stress tips into place, make this year different, and help prevent stress and anxiety.
+Whatever your triggers are, holiday stress can show up in several ways.
+But don’t worry, this doesn’t have to be a stressful time just because it’s been that way in the past.
+Put some of these holiday stress tips into place, make this year different and help prevent stress and anxiety.
 While we can’t always prevent the stress of the holidays, we can at least be prepared to manage it.

 Set realistic goals

 While having a plan is good, going overboard can set us up for failure.
 Managing holiday stress is about setting realistic and achievable goals.
 For example, if you’re planning a party and feeling overwhelmed by the amount of food you will need, make it a potluck.
-This way, you can set a goal of making a few dishes yourself and relying on everyone else to bring at least one thing to contribute.

 Plan in advance & prioritize

-Holiday stress often comes from a handful of specific triggers.
-Consider which ones get you the most frazzled and prioritize actions that directly impact these exposures.
-For example, if it’s all of the social events you’re usually invited to for the holidays between friends, family, and coworkers that cause stress, don’t attend all of them.
+For example, if all of the social events you’re usually invited to for the holidays with friends, family and coworkers cause stress, don’t attend all of them.
 Instead, prioritize the ones that are the most important to you.
+If you normally host a gathering but it usually leads to more stress for you, consider leaving the hosting to others this year.

 Be in the moment